martynadudzinska/Across-the-Universe/README.md

 # Across-the-Universe

 Java project for the Modern programming languages course (January 2024) - Spongebob platform game teaching English for children.
+(Turn on the sound!)